pandas-dev/pandas/web/pandas/community/ecosystem.md

 ## Extension data types

 Pandas provides an interface for defining
-`extension types <extending.extension-types>` to extend NumPy's type system.
-The following libraries implement that interface to provide types not found in NumPy or pandas, which work well with pandas' data containers.
+[extension types](https://pandas.pydata.org/docs/development/extending.html#extension-types) to extend NumPy's type system.
+The following librariesimplement that interface to provide types not found in NumPy or pandas, which work well with pandas' data containers.

 ### [cyberpandas](https://cyberpandas.readthedocs.io/en/latest)